Shipping & Returns

 Incausa is a for-profit company with social impact at its core.
 With our Indigenous pro-bono mission, Incausa transforms our customers into benefactors, which allows us to grow truly sustainable giving efforts rather than depending on fundraising for support.

-This model has enabled us to give economical autonomy to indigenous individuals at a rapid rate and created hundreds of customer-philanthropists along the way.
+This model has enabled us to give economic autonomy to indigenous artisans and created thousands of customer-philanthropists along the way.

 How does Incausa give opportunities to indigenous people?